 As noted above, our LTIP serves as a framework for the equity compensation we grant to our senior corporate leaders, practice leaders and other key revenue generators under our 2006 equity incentive plan.
 The composition and mix of the equity awards granted under our LTIP have historically been the same for our senior corporate leaders, as they are for our practice leaders and other key revenue generators.
-However, in fiscal 2017, as a result of uncertainty regarding the availability of shares under our 2006 equity incentive plan, only our executive officers received the full LTIP equity awards consisting of stock options, time-vesting restricted stock unit awards ("RSUs") and performance-vesting restricted stock unit awards ("PRSUs") described below.
-The only other employees who received equity awards under our LTIP in fiscal 2017 were our group and practice leaders, each of whom received 30% of their respective LTIP award value in fiscal 2017 in the form of RSUs.
+Beginning in fiscal 2016, only our executive officers have received the full LTIP equity awards consisting of stock options, time-vesting restricted stock unit awards ("RSUs") and performance-vesting restricted stock unit awards ("PRSUs") described below.
+The only other employees who received equity awards under our LTIP in fiscal 2022 were our group and practice leaders, each of whom received 30% of their respective LTIP award value in fiscal 2022 in the form of RSUs.